runtimerevolution/react-knowledge-base/managing-versions-and-packages.md

 [Yarn](https://classic.yarnpkg.com/en/) is another popular package manager for the JavaScript programming language.
 The intention behind creating Yarn was to address some of the performance and security shortcomings of working with `npm` (at that time).

 Since then, `npm` has undergone several improvements to fix some of its inefficiencies.
-As a result `npm` and `yarn` are now in a neck-to-neck race over which package manager trumps the other.
+As a result, `npm` and `yarn` are now in a neck-to-neck race over which package manager trumps the other.

-According to the official documentations, the recommended way to install Yarn in your project is through the node package manager using the following command:
+According to the official documentation, the recommended way to install Yarn in your project is through the node package manager using the following command:

 ```
 npm install yarn
 ```

-To install a package using Yarn you can search for it in the website, select the package, for example the [`react`](https://classic.yarnpkg.com/en/package/react) package, and run the install command.
+To install a package using Yarn you can search for it on the website, select the package, for example, the [`react`](https://classic.yarnpkg.com/en/package/react) package, and run the install command.

 ```
 yarn add <package name>